glacials/twos.dev/src/From Google to Apple.md

 #### Thoughts

 With iPad, I’ve carried it room to room for two years now.
-The app ecosystem better understands the tablet form factor; many will display more information or at least differently laid out information.
-The multitasking experience is opinionated, but the best on a mobile OS.
+The app ecosystem better understands the tablet form factor; many apps use it to display more information or at least differently laid out information.
+The multitasking experience is opinionated but helpful.

 #### Ecosystem Benefits

 - Sidecar (use iPad as external monitor for Mac)
 - Universal Control (use mouse and keyboard from Mac to control iPad)
-- macOS Preview lets you use an iOS device as a cursor to annotate or sign a document, in one click.
-This was my first exposure to the magic of “it just works” in the Apple ecosystem; anyone can transfer an image to a touchscreen device for editing, but doing it in one click and one second was magical.
+- macOS Preview lets you use an iOS device to annotate or sign a document, in one click.
+This was my first exposure to the synergy of the ecosystem; anyone can transfer an image to a touchscreen device for editing, but doing it in one click and having it show up in less than a second was magical.

 ### iPhone

+To allow iPhone the opportunity to prove my previous opinion wrong, I’m using it as an opportunity to switch app suites.

 Replacements afforded:

+- Google Assistant → Siri (when used from phone)
+- Google Calendar → Apple Calendar
-- Hangouts/Chat → iMessage
+- Google Docs → Apple Pages
-- Google Photos → iOS Photos + iCloud
+- Google Drive → iCloud Drive
+- Google Duo → FaceTime
+- Google Fit → Apple Health
+- Google Home → Apple Home
+- Google Keep → Apple Notes
 - Google Maps → Apple Maps
+- Google Photos → iOS Photos
+- Google Play Books → Apple Books
+- Google Play Movies & TV → Apple TV (the app)
+- Google Podcasts → Apple Podcasts
+- Google Sheets → Apple Numbers
+- Gmail → Apple Mail
+- Hangouts/Chat/Messages → iMessage
 - YouTube Music → Apple Music
-- Google Podcasts → Apple Podcasts
-- Google Play Books → Apple Books

 Thoughts:

-Things immediately become clear in how Google and Apple approach customer problems.
-In the Google ecosystem,
+Things immediately become clear in how Google and Apple differently approach user identity.
+In the Google ecosystem a user is a Google account; an Android phone is one of many windows into that account.

+In the Apple ecosystem the user is an iPhone.
+There is no “Apple Wallet”; there is only iPhone Wallet.
+Seeing iMessages on a Mac is an opt-in feature and involves n-to-n device synchronization, not several frontends consuming one source-of-truth backend.[^I don’t know that these are the correct technical details, I am speaking only of UX.]

+This is not to say I can’t access my iPhone photos from my iPad or my

+This difference in approaches is refreshing, but has its limits.
+I regularly experience synchronization problems.

-One surprising thing is lack of feature parity with iPad.
+One surprising iPhone quality is lack of feature parity with iPad.
 For example, iPhone has swipe-to-type on the software keyboard while iPad does not. iPad can show multiple apps on the screen at a time, but iPhone cannot.
 This was my first introduction to Apple’s strong design opinions; certainly it’d be easier to keep the two systems at feature parity, but Apple would rather disable a feature than allow a user to have a poor experience using it.
 Infamously, Apple has not released a calculator app for iPad because they haven’t found the time to make the design feel great (TODO: Find quote/link).

 Ecosystem benefits: